Torikaebaya Monogatari: Reception

 Hayao Kawai says that he is not aware of an equivalent tale to Torikaebaya in Japan or in other languages, but he can draw a parallel between the Chūnagon and a tale from Ovid's Metamorphoses of Iphis and Ianthe.
-Iphis, (a unisex name) is raised as a boy from her infancy, and when she comes of age, her father arranges a meeting with Ianthe.
-The two girls fall in love, but Iphis is torn as she believes she cannot marry Ianthe as Iphis is physically female.
+Iphis (a unisex name) is raised as a boy from infancy, and when she comes of age, her father arranges a meeting with Ianthe.
+The two girls fall in love, but Iphis is torn because she believes she cannot marry Ianthe, since she is physically female.
 She prays to Isis and is transformed into a man.
 Iphis and Ianthe happily wed.
 Kawai considers Iphis's suffering to be similar to that of the Chūnagon, but that the Chūnagon becomes a true woman without the aid of a miracle.
-Kawai considers the Sadaijin's dream which reveals the tengu's curse to be a moment of harmony between the "exterior reality and the interior reality".
+Kawai considers the Minister of the Left's dream, which reveals the tengu's curse to be a moment of harmony between the "exterior reality and the interior reality".

-Kawai says that many different kinds of love relationships are shown in Torikaebaya, between siblings, parent and child, and lovers.
+Kawai argues that many different kinds of love relationships are depicted in Torikaebaya, including those between siblings, parents and children, and lovers.
 He considers it "remarkable" that jealousy does not figure in these tangled webs of love.
-Kawai describes the siblings as "bisexuals" — when the Chūnagon is cuckolded, although she feels sorry for herself, she can also feel "compassion" for her wife, who is in an unusual marriage.
-When the Chūnagon is hidden away in Uji by Saishō, Saishō returns to Shi no Kimi, and the Chūnagon briefly feels jealous, but she uses her experience as a man to attain some emotional distance.
+Kawai describes the siblings as "bisexuals" — when the Chūnagon is cuckolded, although he feels sorry for herself, he can also feel "compassion" for his wife, who is in an unusual marriage.
+When the Chūnagon is hidden away in Uji by Saishō, Saishō returns to Shi no Kimi, and the former Chūnagon briefly feels jealous, but uses her experience as a man to attain some emotional distance.
 She resolves to escape Saishō after having her child, and "pretends to love him passionately".
-The Emperor, although dismayed that the former Chūnagon (or, as he thinks, Naishi no Kami) is not a virgin, he does not confront her about her previous lover.
-Kawai says this is another way jealousy is avoided in the tale.
-Saishō does not understand what happened to the former Chūnagon, and he quizzes his new wife, the younger Yoshino Princess about the matter fruitlessly.
+The Emperor, although dismayed that the former Chūnagon (or, as he thinks, the Naishi no Kami) is not a virgin, does not confront her about her previous lover.
+Kawai argues that this is another way in which jealousy is avoided in the tale.
+Saishō does not understand what happened to the former Chūnagon, and he quizzes his new wife, the younger Yoshino Princess, about the matter fruitlessly.
 To preserve his home’s harmony, he gives up trying to locate the former Chūnagon.
 To Kawai, this "reflects his lack of jealousy".

 For Kawai, a modern audience may disrespect Saishō and the Emperor for not seeking out the truth above all else in these matters, but Kawai thinks that the author believes that jealousy is a "dissonance" in love, and a slight "dissonance" is preferable, as it heightens awareness of the "beauty" of the work.
 In his view, Saishō and the Emperor putting aside their jealousy prevents the work from having too much "dissonance".
 Kawai says that by changing one's point of view, for example, becoming like the opposite sex as the siblings do, "useless conflicts" can be sidestepped.
 He regards "bisexuality" as a counter to "violent feelings of jealousy", as it enriches a relationship and leaves jealousy no foothold.